Listen to an audio file of this tool.

 - has the opportunity to think through their routine and problem solve any challenges they may encounter ahead of time;

 - has a greater stake in anything they’ve designed themselves (and with that sense of ownership, comes a greater responsibility for implementing the routine);

 - will have more motivation to work together and cooperate because of their sense of ownership; and

 - will be working with you on making informed decisions (understanding the reasons behind those decisions) about a critical aspect of their learning — reading.

 - Get curious about the books your teen is reading at school.
 They may be reading books you remember.
 Engage them in a discussion about the books they are reading.
 You could ask questions like:

 - “What are you interested in reading these days?”

 - “I know there’s a lot you have to read for school.
 What are you reading for pleasure?”

-- Allowing choice will add to your teen’s sense of control and motivation to read.
+- Allow choice to add to your teen’s sense of control and motivation to read.

 - “How do you want to spend your time after school?”